jmagman/flutter-wiki/Tree-hygiene.md

 should be reserved for those with contributor access).
 The more reviews the better.

+If nobody reviews your PR within two weeks, you can ask for a review via our [[Chat]] channels.
+Start by asking in #hackers, saying what your patch does and providing a link.

 ### Who

 Code should be reviewed by the owner (tech lead) of the area(s) of the codebase that you are changing,